What is a Preventive HIV Vaccine?

 - A preventive HIV vaccine is given to people who do not have HIV, with the goal of preventing HIV infection in the future.

-- Currently, no preventive HIV vaccines have been approved by the Food and Drug Administration (FDA), but research is underway.
+- Currently, no preventive HIV vaccines have been approved by the U.S. Food and Drug Administration (FDA), but research is underway.
 You must be enrolled in a clinical trial to receive a preventive HIV vaccine.

 While a preventive HIV vaccine is given to people who do not have HIV, a therapeutic HIV vaccine is given to people who already have HIV.
 The goal of a therapeutic HIV vaccine is to strengthen a person’s immune response to the HIV that is already in the person’s body.
 Researchers are exploring the use of therapeutic HIV vaccines: